One of Vienna’s trademark sights is the Riesenrad or giant Ferris wheel located at the start of the Prater amusement park.

 Tickets & visitor tips

-If you want to know what to expect from trip on the Riesenrad, check my review of a ride.
-The exact opening hours depend on the season (it’s often open late so you get good nighttime views of Vienna).
+If you want to know what to expect from a trip on the Riesenrad, check my review of a ride.

 (Booking service provided by Tiqets.com*, who I am an affiliate of)

-For those willing to pay more (often a lot more), the Riesenrad has some special opportunities (see the website below for details).
+For those willing to pay more, the Riesenrad has some upgrade opportunities.
 For example:

 Check the eligibility requirements for the Platform 9 experience if this sounds interesting.
-Since I get nervous standing on a ladder to change a light bulb, you won’t find me up there, sadly.
+Since I get nervous standing on a ladder to change a light bulb, you won’t find me up there.

-The Ferris wheel entrance marks one side of the main square leading into the Wurstelprater’s entertainments.
+The ferris wheel entrance marks one side of the main square leading into the Wurstelprater.

 How to get to the Riesenrad